bernd-clemenz/pmon/README.md

 | SUCCESS | All good |
 | EXCEPTION_ERROR | Some thing in the environment went wrong, like network or system unavailable. |
 | APPLICATION_ERROR | Service is there, but could not respond error-free to the request |
-The rest of the entries is self-explanatory.
+The rest of the entries are self-explanatory.

 ```javascript
 {